-Term 3: Tuesday 6th August.
-Approx. cost: \$55.00 per student.
+Term 4: Thursday 17 December Approx. cost: up to \$60.00 per student (depending on numbers)

 The Patch School's camp program enables students to further their learning and social skills development in a non-school setting.
 This year Grade 2 students will have the opportunity to participate in a 'Day Camp'.
 The children will spend a day at camp and participate in a range of outdoor activities.
 This experience will prepare students for what to expect at future school camps.